WISCONSIN’S PUBLIC RECORDS LAW

 DESCRIPTION OF WEDC

 WEDC is a public body corporate and politic created by state law.
 WEDC exists under the authority of Wis.
 Stat. chapter 238.
-WEDC’s custodian of records is Chief Legal Officer Jennifer Jin.
+WEDC’s custodian of records is Chief Legal Officer, Jennifer Campbell.

 PROCEDURE FOR REQUESTING RECORDS FROM WEDC